Tan-JunWei/CTF-Writeups/content/PicoCTF/File types.md

 Last Date:
 References:
 draft:
-modified: 2024-08-19T17:10:49+08:00
+modified: 2024-08-19T17:13:07+08:00
 ---
 ## Challenge Description

 ![[PicoCTF file types.png]]

-This challenge requires us to use `binwalk` and decompress many file types to eventually obtain our flag.
+This challenge requires us to use `binwalk` and decompress many file types to eventually obtain our flag... and there's a reason why it's only 26% liked.

 As usual, we start by using `wget` to download our file from PicoCTF.
 After running `file <file-name>`, we realise that the `flag.pdf` file should have a `.sh` file extension instead.
 So we do `cp flag.pdf flag.sh` in order to be able to execute the script.